A Class of Long Range Circulant Random Walks on $\mathbb{Z}_q^d$: A Markov chain on

 and the stochastic matrix is invariant under the group action, because

 where the second equality holds because $P$ is a circulant matrix.
-It is known that we have a spectral expansion in terms of the zonal spherical functions. \begin{Example} \ Mizukawa's random walks. \begin{itemize} \item Main model.
-Pick a coordinate with $1/\N$ and pick a position from $\mathcal{V}_\d$ except for the current position.
-This is precisely the same random walk as Example 2.1 in \cite{GM2025}.
-Since this is a symmetric random walk, we do not need multivariate Krawtchouk polynomials.
-Eigenvalues are

-\item Subsection 4.1.
-Pick a coordinate with probability $1/\d$ and move one unit to the left in $\mathcal{V}_\d$.
+It is known that we have a spectral expansion in terms of the zonal spherical functions. \begin{Example} \ Spectral expansions of multitype random walks of generic circulant random walks demand the zonal spherical functions of the Gelfand pair $(\mathbb{Z}_q\wr S_d,S_d)$ as just we described.
+Mizukawa \cite{M2018} considered spectral expansions of multitype random walks, based on Gelfand pairs $(K\wr S_d,L\wr S_d)$ with some Gelfand pairs $(K,L)$ determined by the stochastic matrix as a function on $(K/L)^d\times(K/L)^d$, which are reported in \cite{DG2014}.
+These are special cases of circulant random walks discussed here. \begin{itemize} \item Example 2.2(2), \cite{M2018} with $p=1$.
+Pick a coordinate with probability $1/d$ and move one unit to the left in $\mathcal{V}_q$.
 This is an extension of Example \ref{Example:1} and an ergodic random walk.
-Since this is not a symmetric random walk, we need multivariate Krawtchouk polynomials as eigenvectors.
-Mizukawa gave the eigenvalues of the form
+The eigenvalues have the form

-The process is not reversible because the eigenvalues are not real. \item Subsection 4.2.
-Pick a coordinate with probability $1/\N$ and move to a left or right neighbour.
-This is an extension of Example \ref{Example:2} with $\gamma=1$.
+We need the zonal spherical functions of the Gelfand pair $(K\wr S_d,L\wr S_d)=(\mathbb{Z}_q\wr S_d,S_d)$. \item Example 2.2(3), \cite{M2018}.
+With probability $1-\gamma$, the random walk does not move.
+If it moves, pick a coordinate with probability $1/d$ and move to a left or right neighbour.
+This is an extension of Example \ref{Example:2}.
 It is ergodic.
 This is not a symmetric random walk so we need multivariate Krawtchouk polynomials.
-Mizukawa gave the eigenvalues of the form
+The eigenvalues have the form

-This process is reversible because the eigenvalues are real. \end{itemize} \end{Example} \begin{Remark} If $\d=2$ the Multivariate Krawtchouk polynomials are the Krawtchouk polynomials $\big (K_j(m[1];\N,1/2)\big )_{j=0}^\N$, orthogonal on the Binomial$(m[1];\N,1/2)$ distribution.
-The generating function (\ref{genfn:00}) becomes